GabCoolDude/School.md/Lycée/Anglais/Chapter 2/Class 2.md

 We chose the slogan "Black & White".
 ## Step 2: Choose the item of clothing to put it on

-We will put it on hoodies and t-shirts.
+We chose to put it on hoodies and t-shirts because they are the pieces of clothing that are most worn in the street, and is therefore seen by more people.
 ## Step 3: Explain your choice

 We chose this slogan because it represents white and black people living together in harmony.